TheFifthRider/simply-roleplaying-webapp/docs/getting_started/creation.md

 Your starting speed is 3m.
 This measures the amount of distance you can travel in a few seconds-- the length of [an action](../gameplay/action.md#moving-your-speed).

 In addition, all characters have intrinsic attributes about them that make it easier or harder for them to do specific things.
-[Read up on attributes](../character/attributes.md), then determine the starting value for your attributes.
-You get 12 points to increase your attributes from +0-- you must spend at least 1 point on each attribute, and no more than 3 points.
+[Read up on attributes](../character/attributes.md), then adjust your attributes until they all add up to **+12**.
+Make sure to adhere to the [attribute level cap](../character/attributes.md#attribute-level-cap)!

+_Gamemasters, if players are starting at a level higher than 1 their starting attributes should add up to 12 times their starting level._

 ### How much stress can you handle?